 Career Description Apply principles and processes of natural ecosystems to develop models for efficient industrial systems.
 Use knowledge from the physical and social sciences to maximize effective use of natural resources in the production and use of goods and services.
 Examine societal issues and their relationship with both technical systems and the environment.

-Qualities of an Industrial Ecologist
+Industrial Ecologist Responsibilities

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.